Quiz 3 Information

 You may not communicate with anyone during the quiz.
 You must not discuss the quiz with classmates until the entire quiz window is closed.
 Any discussion creates an unfair advantage to students who take the quiz a later time.

-We reserve the right to conduct a separate one-on-one oral examination with any student to verify the student’s understanding of the material.
+The instructor reserves the right to conduct a separate one-on-one oral examination with any student to verify the student’s understanding of the material.

 Material covered